divaamahajan/URLshortening-distributed-system/README.md

 ### URL shorten algorithm
 The system uses a randomized algorithm to generate short URLs.
 It selects a random length within a specified range and generates a short URL composed of alphanumeric characters.
 This algorithm ensures uniqueness and randomness in short URL generation.
-2. **Technology Stack**:
-   - **Frontend**: React
-   - **Backend**: FastAPI
-   - **Data Storage**: MongoDB
-   - **Caching**: Memcache
-   - **Containerization and Orchestration**: Docker, Kubernetes with Helm

-3. **Key Features**:
-   - **URL Shortening**: The system generates shorter, randomized URLs from longer ones, allowing users to share or distribute links more conveniently.
-   - **Scalability**: Designed to handle a large volume of URLs, scaling from handling 100 million daily URLs initially to accommodating 57.7 billion URLs over a span of 10 years.
-This scalability is crucial for accommodating growth and ensuring system performance remains optimal as usage increases.
-   - **Efficient Redirection**: Utilizes Memcache for efficient caching of URL redirection mappings, enhancing the speed and responsiveness of redirection requests.
-This ensures a seamless user experience with minimal latency.
-   - **Containerization and Orchestration**: Leveraging Docker and Kubernetes with Helm simplifies deployment and management, enabling automated scaling, rolling updates, and seamless deployment across different environments.

-4. **Architecture**:
-   - The architecture is designed to be distributed and scalable, with multiple components (frontend, backend, caching layer, database) working together seamlessly to handle URL shortening requests efficiently.
-   - The use of microservices architecture allows for modular development and independent scaling of components, enabling flexibility and resilience.
-   - Docker containers encapsulate each component, ensuring consistency and portability across different environments.
-   - Kubernetes orchestrates the deployment and scaling of containerized services, providing automated management of resources and workload balancing.

 The URL Shortening Service aims to support a vast number of URLs over 10 years.
-Let's see how many URLs can fit within a billion combinations using a maximum short URL length of 6 characters.
+Let's see how many URLs can fit within a billion combinations using a maximum short URL length of 7 characters.

-- Max length of short URL: 6 characters
+- Max length of short URL: 7 characters
 - Character set: a-z, A-Z, 0-9 (62 characters)

 | Length | Total Combinations |